Is there a more natural way to groom your horse to shine?

 A note regarding face and legs:

 On the face, I use all steps except currying.
 I don’t know one horse that would mind being brushed in the face with a medium stiff brush, if you do it carefully, especially around eyes and muzzle and move with the direction of hair growth.
-For convenience, use a smaller size face brush.
+For convenience, use a smaller size, gentle face brush.

 On the legs, I don’t use a curry, but rather a medium stiff leg brush (NOT synthetic material, which can be harsh and scratchy!).
 Work from top to bottom.